leaphly/price/README.md

 echo $tShirtPrice->inGBP(); // 237  same as ->getAmount('GBP')
 ```

-### Why!!
+### Why?!

-- Because is not recommended to work with the float for the money in PHP..
+- Because is not recommended to work with the float for the money in PHP...
 - Because is better to implement money as value objects.
 - Because in the e-commerce domain a product has always* a different price for different currencies.
 - Because we needed :).